leadingagile/vending-machine-kata/README.md

 #### Manage Quantities

 The vending machine needs to keep track of how many of each item is in the machine.
-Whenever an item is selected, it's quantity should be reduced by 1.
+Whenever an item is vended, it's quantity should be reduced by 1.

 #### Out of Stock Item